Towards Tsallis Fully Probabilistic Design: Mathematical Preliminaries

 Our main results will leverage the following lemma from~\cite{wang2021variational}.

-\begin{lemma}\cite{wang2021variational} Let $\bv{U}$ be a random variable with outcomes in the space $\R$.
+\begin{lemma} Let $\bv{U}$ be a random variable with outcomes in a subset $\sU$ of $\R^{m}$.
 Let $p$ be the decision density function for $\bv{u}$ and $q$ be some given reference density.
-Let $J:\R\to\R$ be a proper (finite valued) convex lower semi-continuous function on the reals, constituting a cost function, and $\rho>0$ be a scaling parameter.
+Let $J:\R^m\to\R$ be a proper (finite valued) convex lower semi-continuous function on the $m$-dimensional vector space of reals, constituting a cost function, and $\rho>0$ be a scaling parameter.
 Consider the following optimization problem with respect to the density $p(\bv{u})$

 The unique optimal solution to the problem, which always exists, is